WRITE A REVIEW

 This is the first time I colored my hair and I choose "chocolate brownie" I was hoping for a chocolate brown color, but it made my hair having reddish tone, like mahogany/ cherry.
 When the sun shines on it it looks unbelievably red.
 After about three months the color was faded to a lighter brown/red color.
 But I was liking this color on my hair so much that it made me buy the same color again.
 This time it made my hair BLACK with a bit of a cherry tone!
 I mean what!!
 I'm not sure if I had the color treatment on too long, I had it almost 25 minutes..
 After I dyed my hair, I started to shed very much hair :/ Don't know if it is because of this product?

 Skin: Sensitive, Fair, Cool

+I originally have light brown hair but I have ended up with orangey tinges due to highlights and box blonde dye.
 Last night I used Casting Creme Gloss 'Very Light Frosted Blonde' hoping that it would neutralise the orange, and it was a great success!
 Hurrah, my hair has lightened about 1 shade and the gold tinge has all but gone.

 i used to spend an absolute fortune on dying my hair at the hairdressers.
 It just wasn't feasible after awhile and when i started working away and with no hairdresser around i had to resort to home hair color.
 At first i used preference, but then i started to use this and wowowow! i totally love this stuff.
 I always the brown shades... it could be any of them! doesn't really matter as I naturally have black Asian hair. anyway after i colour my hair with this it just end up being really glossy and shiny.
 I love it!
 The formula is super easy to apply, not drippy and you get a decent amount and i have alot of hair.
 I usually wait for this to go on sale for about $8 in Australia and then I stock up.
 Anyway if you have naturally dark hair and just want it shiny and glossy, this is a great and cheap product to achieve salon results.
 Yes i believe it does give you salon results if you just want one color.